envoyproxy/ratelimit/README.md

 HEALTHY_WITH_AT_LEAST_ONE_CONFIG_LOADED default:"false"`
 ```

+If `HEALTHY_WITH_AT_LEAST_ONE_CONFIG_LOADED` is enabled then health check will start as unhealthy and becomes healthy if
+it detects at least one domain is loaded with the config.
+If it detects no config again then it will change to unhealthy.

 # Request Fields

 For information on the fields of a Ratelimit gRPC request please read the information